Most of us instantly recognize the scent of vanilla.

 Vanilla Oleoresin is a concentrated product made by removing the solvent (usually ethanol) from vanilla extract.
 Depending on how concentrated the product is, it can be liquid or semi-solid.
 This explains disagreement in the aromatherapy community as to whether or not to use vanilla oleoresin in diffusers.
 After owning both a semi-solid and a more liquid oleoresin, I found that frequent use of the thicker oleoresin tended to clog my diffusers.
 The more liquid oleoresin I currently have from Plant Therapy has not clogged them.
 Also, the type of diffuser may have some bearing as to whether or not clogging will occur.
 For instance, ultrasonic diffusers that use water may clog less, and nebulizing diffusers that spray just a mist of the product might tend to clog more.

 As vanilla oleoresin only emulsifies (mixes) fully in ethanol (alcohol), it’s a bit more challenging to work with when making product blends.
 As an example, when you put vanilla oleoresin into a carrier oil, the oleoresin will sink to the bottom in a “blob” and remain there.
-But if you put a bit of oleoresin into an alcohol, like vodka, it will dissolve completely.
+But if you put a bit of oleoresin into alcohol, like vodka, it will dissolve completely.
 I did a little experiment and took pictures to illustrate what I mean.

-In the first photo, we see plain Jojoba Oil and vodka in the two beakers.
+In the photo, we see plain Jojoba Oil and vodka in the two beakers.
 In the second photo, I placed 3 drops of Vanilla Oleoresin into each beaker.
 You can see that the oleoresin remains in a “blob” at the bottom of the Jojoba Oil, but the oleoresin emulsifies (mixes) completely in the vodka.
 If you want a product where there’s no separation of components (as seen in the jojoba and oleoresin example) then you’d be better off using vanilla C02 extraction.

 Ready for a vanilla DIY?